Personal Capital Review – Budgeting And Investing Rolled Into One App

 Financial Manager

-This full-featured personal finance manager automatically puts together all your income and expenses to show your cash flow data and trends in an easy-to-read chart.
-You can also set budgets, plan for goals, and more.
+This comprehensive personal finance manager automatically consolidates your income and expenses, displaying cash flow data and trends through intuitive charts.
+You can establish budgets, set financial goals, and track progress seamlessly.

 Portfolio Analysis